Flow Matching for Offline Reinforcement Learning with Discrete Actions: Preliminaries

 For each fixed state $s$ and preference vector $\omega$, the optimal policy under KL-regularized policy optimization admits a closed-form solution.
-Specifically, when maximizing expected return while penalizing deviation from the behavior policy $\mu(\cdot\mid s)$ via a Kullback--Leibler (KL) divergence, the optimal policy is given by a Boltzmann distribution \citep{todorov2006linearly,haarnoja2017reinforcement,lu2023contrastive}:
+Specifically, when maximizing expected return while penalizing deviation from the behavior policy $\mu(\cdot\mid s)$ via KL divergence, the optimal policy is given by a Boltzmann distribution \citep{todorov2006linearly,haarnoja2017reinforcement,lu2023contrastive}:

 where $C(s)$ is the normalization factor\footnote{When the context is clear, we omit the normalization factor by writing $\pi^\star_\omega(a | s)\propto \mu(a | s)\exp\!\big(\beta Q_\omega(s,a)\big)$.} $C(s)=\sum_a \mu(a|s)\exp\!\big(\beta Q_\omega(s,a)\big)$, and $\beta > 0$ is a temperature parameter that controls the strength of value-based guidance: larger $\beta$ emphasizes more on high-value actions, while smaller $\beta$ keeps the policy closer to the behavior policy.